pragmatrix/SharedSafe.Encoding/README.md

 This repository contains SharedSafe's Cryptography and SevenZip Compression implementation.
 More information is available at [SharedSafe](http://www.sharedsafe.com).

+## SevenZip

+This repository uses code from the [LZMA SDK](http://www.7-zip.org/sdk.html), which is in the Public Domain.

+## Building

+TBD

 ## License

 Copyright (c) 2013, rootloft GmbH & Armin Sander, All rights reserved.